 Let the batter set in the cups for 8 minutes.

 Bake the muffins for 25 minutes, or until they have puffed up and no longer jiggle in the center.
+(If making a cake, bake for about 45 minutes.)
 Remove from the oven and let the muffins cool for at least 5 minutes before removing from the pan and serving.
 They taste great warm, or at room temperature.

 Makes 12 muffins

 For a more indulgent treat, transform the muffins into cupcakes with this pumpkin spice frosting that is truly the icing on top of the cake! =)

 *1/2 can Organic pumpkin purée (about 7.5 oz)